mlr07/weather/readme.md

 # Set Up

+general steps for local development and updating the webserver

 ## local

-git clone or pull from mlr/weather
+git clone or pull from `mlr/weather/<branch>`

-make venv and pip install dev-requirements.txt
+make `venv` and `pip install dev-requirements.txt`

-run tests with with python -m pytest tests/ from project root weather/
+run tests with with `python -m pytest tests/` from project root

-run app locally with python app.py or gunicorn --workers=2 app:app
+run app locally with `python app.py` or `gunicorn --workers=2 app:app`

-make new branch for an issue and develop against it
+make a new branch for an issue and develop against it

-run tests after changes and push to remote branch at mlr/weather
+run tests locally after changes and push to remote branch

-on push to remote branch same tests will run in a CI runner
+on push to remote branch a CI runner will run tests

-on merge to master test in CI runner will run again
+on merge from branch to master a CI runner will run tests

+tests are the same for local and CI runner

-## linode vps
+## vps

 login to server via ssh and check for updates

-nginx web server and gunicorn wsgi are installed and managed with systemctl
+nginx web server and gunicorn wsgi are managed with systemctl

-app is ran as a service with systemd and follows same setup as local
+app runs as a service with systemd with same setup as local

 to update app pull latest from master and restart systemd service

-## issues